Counting flags in triangle-free digraphs: Introduction

-The proof of Theorem~\ref{thm:main} uses the theory of flag algebras which was recently developed by Razborov~\cite{FlagAlgebras}.
-Flag algebras provide general formalism which allows one to deal with problems in extremal combinatorics.
+The proof of Theorem~\ref{thm:main} uses the framework of flag algebras which was developed by Razborov~\cite{FlagAlgebras}.
+This framework provides a general formalism which allows to deal with problems in extremal combinatorics.
 Razborov used this approach to solve a long-standing open problem on density of triangles in graphs~\cite{RazborovTriangles}, and a special case of the Tur\'an's problem for 3-uniform hypergraphs~\cite{RazborovHyper}.
+After posting the first version of this manuscript, several other applications of flag algebras appeared, see e.g.~\cite{BabTal:Flags,Grzesik:Pentagon,HHKNR:Pentagon,HHKNR:Wheel,Sudakov:Flags,Pikhurko:Flag,23:Flag,MonoTr:Flag}.
+In particular, Razborov~\cite{Razb:CH} proved Conjecture~\ref{conj:CH} with $r=n/3$ for digraphs avoiding three specific digraphs on four vertices.
+In addition, a software package that can be used to apply flag algebra methods to extremal combinatorics was developed by Vaughan.
+The package is publicly available at {\tt http://www.maths.qmul.ac.uk/$\sim$ev/flagmatic/}.

-The main ingredient of our proof is, similarly to~\cite{RazborovHyper}, an approach called by Razborov the ``semidefinite method''.
-The other two ingredients are (using the language of Razborov) ``induction'' and a recent result of Chudnovsky, Seymour and Sullivan~\cite{ChuSeySull} on eliminating cycles in triangle-free digraphs.
-Brute force computer search was used to combine these techniques to give the bound.
+There are two more ingredients that we use in addition to the standard use of flag algebras, which is also referred to as the ``semidefinite method'' by Razborov.
+One of them is a variant of inductive arguments which can be found in~\cite{FlagAlgebras} and the other is a result of Chudnovsky, Seymour and Sullivan~\cite{ChuSeySull} on eliminating cycles in triangle-free digraphs.
+A brute force computer search was used to combine these ingredients to give the bound.
 However, the resulting proof is close to being computer-free, only with Maple used to verify several hundred addition and multiplication operations involving five-to-nine digit numbers.

 The paper is organized as follows.
-In Section~\ref{sec:FlagAlgebras} we survey some of the theory of flag algebras needed for our purposes.
-Section~\ref{sec:Struct} treats the structure of triangle-free digraphs.
+In Section~\ref{sec:FlagAlgebras} we present the notation used in the paper and we survey the framework of flag algebras as needed in our proof.
+The structure of triangle-free digraphs is treated in Section~\ref{sec:Struct}.
 It contains a statement of the key Theorem~\ref{prop:asymptotic} and gives a short proof of Theorem~\ref{thm:main} based on it.
-Finally, in Section~\ref{sec:ProofofProp} we give a proof of Theorem~\ref{prop:asymptotic}.
+Finally, we give a proof of Theorem~\ref{prop:asymptotic} in Section~\ref{sec:ProofofProp}.